RosettaCommons/DeepAb/README.md

 ```
 _Note_: CDR loop residues are determined using Chothia definitions, so the input structure should be numbered beforehand or renumbered by passing `--renumber`

+**Expected output**

+After the script completes, the annotated PDB will overwrite the input file (unless `--out_file` is specificed).
+Annotations will be stored as b-factor information, and can be visualized in [PyMOL](https://pymol.org/2/) or similar software.

 ### Design scoring
 Calculate ΔCCE for list of designed sequences:
 ```
 python score_design.py data/sample_files/wt.fasta data/sample_files/h_mut_seqs.fasta data/sample_files/l_mut_seqs.fasta design_out.csv
 ```

+**Expected output**

+After the script completes, the designs and scores will be written to a CSV file with each row containing the design ID, heavy chain sequence, light chain sequence, and  ΔCCE value.

 ## References
 [1] JA Ruffolo, J Sulam, and JJ Gray.
 "Antibody structure prediction using interpretable deep learning." _bioRxiv_ (2021).